 Put toiletries in plastic cases and then in plastic Ziploc bags for double protection against leaks.
 Plastic bags come in handy for many things, including damp laundry and washcloths.

-Our journey will take us to the northern part of the British Isles which will be cold for most of us.
-The average day temperature is about 67° .
-London will be the warmest (around 71°), and Edinburgh will be the coolest (around 62°).
-The nights average 53° .
+Due to its location north of the United States, Canada will be cold for most of us.
+The average day temperature is about 68°.
+Banff will be the warmest (around 73°), and Prince Rupert will be the coolest (around 59°).
+The nights average 48°.